Gentleman1983/advent-of-code/README.md

 Simple project for Advent of Code 2015.

 Done in JAVA 17.
-Maybe some in e.g. Python, Groovy or Kotlin... ;)
+Maybe some in e.g. Python or Kotlin... ;)

 For more information see https://adventofcode.com [2015](https://adventofcode.com/2015)